foilhat-ai/.github/profile/README.md

 https://github.com/user-attachments/assets/2697702d-9e9d-46d8-9ddf-0f749746ef6c

 ## Foilhat's Mission:
-- to make differentiating between reporting and conspiracy effortless
+- To make differentiating between reporting and conspiracy effortless
-- to make gathering information and citing sources easier
+- To make gathering information and citing sources easier
-- to show the positive impact AI can have on research and journalism
+- To show the positive impact AI can have on research and journalism
-- to NOT use AI if there is a better method by which a task can be done
+- To NOT use AI if there is a better method by which a task can be done

 ## How it works:
 * 2 part system: backend API and frontend web extension
-* web extension scrapes raw text from sites visited and checks for sensitive information before sending to backend API
+* Web extension scrapes raw text from sites visited and checks for sensitive information before sending to backend API
-* backend processes data and sends to NVIDIA/OPENAI API to process
+* Backend processes data and sends to NVIDIA/OPENAI API to process
-* backend receives a JSON containing disputed/supported claims and sends to web extension
+* Backend receives a JSON containing disputed/supported claims and sends to web extension
-* web extension alters HTML and CSS of website to display disputed claims and counter-sources
+* Eeb extension alters HTML and CSS of website to display disputed claims and counter-sources

 ## Public TODO:
 1. Create a more secure account system